benmarten/CryptoETF/README.md

 - *accounts*: Under accounts, fill in your api credentials for the exchange that you want to use.
 Delete the exchanges that you do not need.
 - *symbolMapping*: Some exchanges use different symbols that coinmarketcap.com.
 Hence here you can map the symbols, e.g.: map MIOTA to IOTA.
 - *otherHoldings*: A place to manually add some of your holdings.
 Notation is key: Symbol, value is amount of native currency.
+- *allocations*: Here you can manually define allocations of coins.
+The allocations is calculated from the amount of points it gets relative to the total amount of points.
+Filling in `66.67` and `33.33` for two currencies will yield the same result as `6` and `3` for example.
+If allocations is not mentioned in settings.json the allocations will reflect the coin's market cap relative to the other coins in the portfolio.
 - *options*: These are specific options for the tool:
   - targetValueUsd: The target value for your ETF; A general rule of thumb is to keep your crypto at a certain percentage of your overall investment portfolio.
 This could be 5, 10, 20 or more percent, depending on your risk tolerance.
     - Default [false]: Use current portfolio value as target value.